HedgehogDevelopment/tds-codegen/README.md

 2. Get the code and open the solution
 3. Right click on the TDS project and choose "Re-Generate Code for all Items"

-When completed you should see the `SampleLibrary/TdsT4CodeGeneratedFile.cs` file with 2,000+ lines of code.
-The code that was generated is very generic, but you have total control of the output!
+When completed you should see a `SampleLibrary/Documentation.md` file with 3,000+ lines of Markdown formatted text.
+This file that was generated is a document that describes every item in the TDS project.
+By default Markdown text is generated, but you have total control of the output!
 Please read the [Getting Started Guide][GettingStarted] for more information on how to customize the generated code.

 [TDS]:      http://TeamDevelopmentForSitecore.com
 [Download]: http://www.hhogdev.com/Products/Team-Development-for-Sitecore.aspx